ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 ### #29 Resolving Merge Conflicts

-Q: After checking out the easy-mode branch,  <code>git checkout easy-mode</code>, we are then trying to merge in the master branch.
-For clarification, we are trying to bring the updates on the master branch (coins that are now colored yellow) into the easy-mode branch (where astroids break into fewer peices).  **We are updating easy-mode with yellow coins, we are NOT updating the master branch with easy mode (asteroids that break in half).<br>
+After checking out the easy-mode branch,  <code>git checkout easy-mode</code>, we are then trying to merge in the master branch.
+For clarification, we are trying to bring the updates on the master branch (coins that are now colored yellow) into the easy-mode branch (where astroids break into fewer peices).  **We are updating the easy-mode branch to have yellow coins, we are NOT updating the master branch be easier (asteroids that break in half)**.<br>

 <code>git merge master easy-mode</code><br>
-This does give me a merge conflict error (just as the video predicts), how do I get to the place where it outlines the problems?
+This does give me a merge conflict error (just as the video predicts). <br>
+Q: How do I get to the place where it outlines the problems?<br>

-A: When you got the merge error, it said that the problem came from the file called *game.js*
+A: When you got the merge error, it said that the problem came from the file called *game.js* <hr>

 ![image](https://user-images.githubusercontent.com/12129459/132721263-9c2a84ab-0f55-4077-9e06-7b55851c231e.png)